Costs of Chartering a Yacht

 When booking a boat, make sure to check if your boat is equipped with towels or if you can rent them on the boat.
 If not, you should take your towels (both beach towels, as well as those for personal hygiene).

-We kindly recommend you to book a vessel in this period because the offer of available boats is abundant and it is most likely that you will find something that will suit your wishes and preferences the best.
+We kindly recommend booking a vessel in this period because the range of available boats is abundant, and it is most likely that you will find something that will suit your wishes, preferences and desired sailing cost the best.

 Last-minute discount: -5% to -20%